pyrsia/pyrsia/docs/tutorials/demo.md

 Keep the log tail from the installation phase running and open a new terminal on both instances. (doesn’t have to be `root`)

-First, on node 1, pull any Docker image:
+First on `node1`, pull any Docker image:

 ```sh
 docker pull alpine